 and Specialty Advisor for Geriatric Medicine to the Chief Medical Officer in Scotland

-She is the current Specialty Advisor for Geriatric Medicine to the Chief Medical Officer in Scotland and a past Chair of BGS Scotland Council.
+She was the Chair of British Geriatrics Scotland council from 2021-2023, and is the current Specialty Advisor in Geriatric Medicine to the Chief Medical Officer Scotland.

 This conference will take place online.